roemvaar/cs_notes/docs/linux_kernel/vfs.md

 ## Filesystem

-A filesystem type determines how information is organized on a block device in order to represent a tree of directories and files.
+A filesystem type determines how information is organized on a block device to represent a tree of directories and files.

 ## procfs and sysfs